Gifted & Talented Entry

 To apply for a place in our Gifted and Talented Music program contact the Department of Education on 9264 5513 or visit their website.

-Applications for the 2018 Gifted and Talented program have now closed.
-The future dates for the opening and closing of applications can be found on the G&T website.
+Applications for the 2022 Gifted and Talented program are now open.
+The dates for the opening and closing of applications can be found on the G&T website.

 The deadline for applications is strictly applied and no applications will be accepted after that time.